tsering10/P10_deployment/README.md

 ## Objective

-The aim of this project is to deploy the Django Pur Beurre app on server
+The aim of this project is to deploy  Django Pur Beurre app on server

 ## Create A Digital Ocean Droplet